AmasaDelano/dungeon-land/markdown/06_05_Paladin.md

 ### Divine Favor

-Dedicate yourself to a deity (name a new one or choose one that’s already been established).
+Dedicate yourself to a deity (name a new one or choose one that's already been established).
 You gain the commune and cast a spell cleric moves.
 When you select this move, treat yourself as a cleric of level 1 for using spells.
 Every time you gain a level thereafter, increase your effective cleric level by 1.

 ### Bloody Aegis

 When you take damage you can grit your teeth and accept the blow.
 If you do you take no damage but instead suffer a debility of your choice.
-If you already have all six debilities you can’t use this move.
+If you already have all six debilities you can't use this move.

 ### Smite